josegonzalez/python-github-backup/README.rst

 Github Rate-limit and Throttling
 --------------------------------

-``github-backup`` will automatically throttle itself based on feedback from the Github API.
+"github-backup" will automatically throttle itself based on feedback from the Github API.

 Their API is usually rate-limited to 5000 calls per hour.
 The API will ask github-backup to pause until a specific time when the limit is reset again (at the start of the next hour).
 This continues until the backup is complete.

-During a large backup such as ``--all-starred``, and on a fast connection this can result in (~20 min) pauses with bursts of API calls periodically maxing out the API limit.
-If this is not suitable `it has been observed <https://github.com/josegonzalez/python-github-backup/issues/76#issuecomment-636158717>`_ under real-world conditions that overriding the throttle with ``--throttle-limit 5000 --throttle-pause 0.6`` provides a smooth rate across the hour, although a ``--throttle-pause 0.72`` (3600 seconds [1 hour] / 5000 limit) is theoretically safer to prevent rate-limit pauses.
+During a large backup, such as ``--all-starred``, and on a fast connection this can result in (~20 min) pauses with bursts of API calls periodically maxing out the API limit.
+If this is not suitable `it has been observed <https://github.com/josegonzalez/python-github-backup/issues/76#issuecomment-636158717>`_ under real-world conditions that overriding the throttle with ``--throttle-limit 5000 --throttle-pause 0.6`` provides a smooth rate across the hour, although a ``--throttle-pause 0.72`` (3600 seconds [1 hour] / 5000 limit) is theoretically safer to prevent large rate-limit pauses.

 About Git LFS